 It was observed that the poverty headcount in GLSS R6 and that of GLSS R7 also follow the same pattern.
 Headcount poverty was highly prevalent in Ghana's three northern regions (Northern, Upper East and Upper West regions) compared to other parts of the country.
 A positive relationship between financial inclusion inequalities that existed in the period 2012/13 can be observed again.
-Figures 19 and 20 (financial inclusion inequality and that of poverty headcount in GLSS R7) indicate that both financial inclusion inequality and poverty headcount were higher in the northern part of Ghana than in the southern.
+Figures 19 and 20 (financial inclusion inequality and that of poverty headcount in GLSS R7) indicate that both financial inclusion inequality and that northern part of Ghana than in the southern.
 This adds up to the argument that there is a positive correlation between financial inclusion inequality and poverty.